-The partnership between the Southeast Asian Geotechnical Society (SEAGS) and the Asian Institute of Technology dates back to 1967.
+The Southeast Asian Geotechnical Society (SEAGS), Asian Institute of Technology Partnership dates back to 1967.
 Both SEAGS and the Geotechnical Program at AIT was the brain child of Dr. Za Chieh Moh with the help of a large number of individuals and organizations contributing in the developments.
-As we are coming to the end of 2012, it is good to look back on the positive side of this partnership.
+AS we are coming to the end of 2012, it is good to look back on the positive side of this partnership.
 I was fortunate to have worked with a large number of Distinguished Presidents of SEAGS.